BUENOS AIRES GUIDE: Neighborhoods • Museums • Nature and Outdoors • Arts and Music • Sports • Shopping • City Tours • Off the Beaten Path

 If you are looking for another side of Buenos Aires that is a little different than the normal tourist circuit, we’ve compiled a list of lesser-known activities to check out:

-A Ciegas Gourmet: An interesting interactive experience, the “Blind Theater” obligates the participant to use other senses to imagine what's happening in the show.
+A Ciegas Gourmet: An interesting, interactive experience, this “Blind Theater” obligates you to use other senses to imagine what's happening in the show.
 Borges 1974, Palermo.

 Fuerza Bruta: This theatrical thrill ride combines euphoria-inducing live music and breathtaking aerial displays in a performance that's as exhilarating as it is addictive.
 Junín 1930, Recoleta.